 Commercial trucks are common sights on Florida’s roads.
 Despite their prevalence, it is can be extremely dangerous to drive next to these large and heavy vehicles.
-According to the Insurance Institute for Highway Safety, a fully-loaded tractor-trailer can weigh as much as 30 times more than a standard passenger vehicle.
+A fully-loaded tractor-trailer can weigh as much as 30 times more than a standard passenger vehicle.
 Large trucks require more time and distance to stop compared to smaller vehicles (usually by 20 to 40%).

 In 2016 alone, 3,986 people died from truck accidents in the United States.
-If you live in Hollywood, Florida and have recently been involved in a trucking accident, contact us for a free and confidential consultation.
-Our truck accident attorneys have the resources and skill to go up against major trucking companies and other parties in pursuit of compensation.
+If have recently been involved in a trucking accident, contact us for a free and confidential consultation.
+Our Hollywood truck accident attorneys have the resources and skill to go up against major trucking companies and other parties in pursuit of compensation.
 Whether you suffered serious injuries or you lost a loved one, call (954) 860-8434 for a free consultation.

 Determining fault for a trucking accident can be difficult.
 Many cases don’t involve just one at-fault party.
 The responsible party could be the truck driver, trucking company, cargo-loading team, product manufacturer, or the city that owns the road depending on how your accident happened.
 Contacting a truck accident attorney at Fischer Redavid PLLC is the best way to get to the bottom of what actually happened in your case.
 Call us to request an investigation after the initial police report and after you’ve received medical treatment for your injuries.